 Checkr supports the standard SCIM APIs.
 Setting up these APIs allow an IdP to dynamically provision and deprovision users as they join the organization, move around within the organization or leave the organization.
-Enabling the SCIM API interfaces is currently performed by-request.
-Reach out to your Customer Success Manager or to email@example.com to request that the SCIM provisioning process be initiated for your account.
+Enabling the SCIM API interfaces is currently performed by request.
+Contact your Customer Success Manager or to email@example.com to request that the SCIM provisioning process be initiated for your account.

-For more information, see Does Checkr support Single Sign On integrations?
+For more information, refer to Does Checkr support Single Sign On integrations?

 Checkr SSO has requirements for all SAML connections, and more specific requirements for IdP-initiated and SP-initiated connections.
-Please review your Checkr account and IdP setup to confirm that your setup is compatible with Checkr SSO before initiating the connection.
+Before initiating the connection, review your Checkr account and IdP setup to confirm that your setup is compatible with Checkr SSO.

 For all SAML connections

-- Checkr does not provide and cannot consume SAML Metadata.
+- Checkr doesn't provide and can't consume SAML Metadata.

-- All traffic sent to traffic is secured at the transport layer through HTTPS.
-Checkr does not support any additional assertion encryption.
+- All traffic sent to Checkr is secured at the transport layer through HTTPS.
+Checkr doesn't support any additional assertion encryption.

 For IdP-initiated connections